Do you have a good handle on your content strategy?

 There’s nothing wrong with adapting outside strategies to your own.
 But adapting is the key word here.
 Otherwise, you end up in a square-peg-round-hole situation.

-Your content strategy should, first and foremost, be aligned with your needs and your goals.
+Whatever content strategy you create should, first and foremost, be aligned with your needs and your goals.

 The next time you’re worried that the strategy you chose doesn’t fit the business you run, ask yourself: